Kamil-H/CardShuffler/README.md

 # CardShuffler
-Sample application that make use of Deck of Cards API
+Sample application that makes use of Deck of Cards API